dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 ## Updating the README

-There are two README files that are linked with a pre-commit-hook to ensure are kept in sync.
+There are two README files that are linked with a pre-commit-hook to ensure they are kept in sync.

 Make all changes to the `README.Rmd` file and then run the following line to rebuild: